mbloch/mapshaper/docs/development/frame-tool-design.md

 ### Creating a frame

-Three entry points, all running `-frame`:
+Two entry points, both running `-frame`:

-- **From the current view.** The most natural gesture for a viewport object: pan and zoom until the map looks right, then press "Frame this view".
-The extent is `ext.getBounds()` and the nominal width defaults to the viewport width in CSS pixels, so the frame is created at 100% and what you were looking at is what you get.
-- **Fit visible layers.** Uses the merged bounds of the current visible/pinned content stack and applies an optional margin.
+- **Fit visible layers.** Uses the merged bounds of the current visible/pinned content stack and applies an optional margin, defaulting to 2% — near what `calcFullBounds()` already adds on screen, so the page resembles the view it was made from.
 This makes the existing composition state useful without pretending it is a persistent frame-to-layer association.
 - **By drawing.** A frame-specific use of `HighlightBox` takes two corner clicks, supports draggable handles, and shows only **Done** and **Cancel**.
   It does not open the general rectangle-tool menu.
 The rectangle tool's